 Select + toggles to view information

 American Heart Classes, also known as CPR 3G has been in the field of education since 1998.
 We began as a home-based and traveling business with teaching CPR/BLS classes to colleagues in the medical field.
 We have evolved and grown with the courses we offer and have been fortunate to develop relationships with highly skilled and knowledgeable instructors while establishing corporate relationships and an exceptional reputation.
 We are located in the San Fernando Valley and continue to travel for our students upon request.
 We also offer education for schools, churches and other members of the community.
-American Heart Classes has membership and recognition with the Better Business Bureau, Chamber of Commerce and Trustlink.
-We continue to evolve through the quality of our instructors, variety of courses, and ability to be flexible in order to accommodate our loyal students while maintaining consistency with our attention to detail and client support.
+American Heart Classes continues to evolve through the quality of our instructors, variety of courses, and ability to be flexible in order to accommodate our loyal students while maintaining consistency with our attention to detail and client support.

 Welcome to American Heart Classes – CPR 3G – Three Generations of Educators.